 At a certain point in the

-ceremony, you will be asked to stand and be presented to President Ruud who
+ceremony, you will be asked to stand and will be presented to President Harpster

-and a photograph taken.
+taken.
 Return to your seat and sit down immediately.
+Please follow the

 Following the benediction,

-the platform party, dignitaries and faculty will leave the field in the
+the platform party, dignitaries and faculty will leave the arena in the

 recessional.
 After they have cleared the aisle, the class marshals will release

-participation in the ceremony, please contact Dr. Peter M. Gigliotti,
+questions concerning participation in the ceremony, please contact Dr. Peter M.

-Commencement Committee chair, at 477-1202 or via e-mail at SUnews@ship.edu.
-Best wishes.
+Gigliotti, Commencement Committee chair, at 477-1202 or via e-mail at SUnews@ship.edu.